 Many of these same functions can also be invoked from the Team contextual submenu of the Package Explorer in the Java perspective.
-(See Chapter 3, "Working with the Java Perspective" on page 95 for more information about the Java perspective.)
+(See Working with the Java Perspective for more information about the Java perspective.)

 Invoking a ZMF Package Function in Serena Explorer